Dr Fixit (151 - 160)

 154

-Some cadets were practicing on the main pitch
+Some cadets were practising on the main pitch

 of the stadium with a ball, others near the ditch